FinalsClub/karmaworld/README.md

 # Local

+## Configuring foreman

+KarmaNotes is a Heroku application and makes use of a Procfie.
+To use the Procfile locally, we recommend using `foreman`.
+To install `foreman` and other Heroku tools, install the [Heroku toolbelt](https://toolbelt.heroku.com/).

+Ensure environment variables are available to `foreman` by copying `.env.example` to `.env` and update those variables as appropriate for your local system.

 ## Install

-KarmaNotes is a Heroku application.
-Download the [Heroku toolbelt](https://toolbelt.heroku.com/).

-Before your running it for the first time, there are a few setup steps:
   1. `virtualenv venv`
   1. `source venv/bin/activate`
   1. `pip install -r requirements.txt`
+    * on Debian systems, some packages are required for pip to succeed:
+    * `apt-get install python-dev libpython-dev python-psycopg2 libmemcached-devlibffi-dev libssl-dev postgresql-server-dev-X.Y`
   1. `pip install -r requirements-dev.txt`
   1. `foreman run python manage.py syncdb --migrate --noinput`
   1. `foreman run python manage.py createsuperuser`